joshuadb04/Individual-Assignment-Web/README.md

 Web Development <br/>
 Metropolia Ammattikorkeakoulu 2026-2027

-Everything you're seeing is still temporary and basically empty, and subject to change in the future.
+Everything you're seeing is still temporary and basically empty, and subject to change in the future.<br/>
 -J